-David Liddell, of the Scottish Drugs Forum, there were problems around access to methadone services and retention of drug users within treatment.
+He also said there were problems around access to methadone services and retention of drug users within treatment.

 He said some countries such as Norway had a policy of "no unplanned discharges" and they would actively seek to bring people back into treatment.

 Prof Matheson, chairwoman of the Drug Deaths Taskforce, said Scotland had not been good at pushing options such as buprenorphine, which is now available as an injection that gives a long-lasting effect.

 It means users no longer need to visit chemists to pick up methadone prescriptions every day.

 It is hoped this will allow patients to focus on improving their lives and overall health rather than managing their dependence.